nskhoa1502/movie-app/README.md

 ## Project Description

-Welcome to our state-of-the-art movie display website, where your favorite movies come to life.
-Our platform offers an array of compelling features designed to enhance your movie browsing experience:
+Welcome to our movie display website written in ReactJS and NodeJS.
+Our platform offers some features designed to enhance your movie browsing experience:

 1. **Efficient Movie Search:** Seamlessly search for your preferred movies using our intuitive search function.
 2. **Engaging Trailers:** Immerse yourself in the world of cinema with our seamless trailer playback feature.